Chapter 6. Student Program of Studies

 6.1 Number of Courses.

 6.1.1 During a regular quarter of enrollment, an undergraduate student is considered to be in full-time status when registered and enrolled in at least 12 credit hours.
-Between quarters, a student is considered to be pursuing a full-time course of instruction if she or he was enrolled as a regular student in the previous regular quarter and has fulfilled the provisions of SCR 6.2.2 defining minimum progress toward a degree.
-(Am 25 Feb 70 EI, 9 Oct 85, 12 Feb 92; CC 31 Aug 98; EC 1 Sept 77)
+Between quarters, a student is considered to be pursuing a full-time course of instruction if they were enrolled as a regular student in the previous regular quarter and has fulfilled the provisions of SCR 6.2.2 defining minimum progress toward a degree.
+(Am 25 Feb 70 EI, 9 Oct 85, 12 Feb 92; CC 31 Aug 98; EC 1 Sept 77, 31 Aug 16)

-6.1.2 An undergraduate student is permitted to carry less than 15 credit hours only after obtaining approval from the college provost or his/her designee.
+6.1.2 An undergraduate student is permitted to carry less than 15 credit hours only after obtaining approval from the college provost or the provost’s designee.
 Such approval does not confer full-time status on the student who does not meet the requirements of SCR 6.1.1.
-The privilege of carrying more than 19 credit hours is in general reserved for the superior student and requires approval from the provost of the college or his/her designee.
-(Am 21 Feb 68, 9 Oct 85, 12 Feb 92; CC 31 Aug 98; EC 1 Sept 77)
+The privilege of carrying more than 19 credit hours is in general reserved for the superior student and requires approval from the provost of the college or the provost’s designee.
+(Am 21 Feb 68, 9 Oct 85, 12 Feb 92; CC 31 Aug 98; EC 1 Sept 77, 31 Aug 16)

 6.1.3 A student is permitted to drop any course not later than the date specified in the academic calendar.
 (En 30 Apr 69; Am 26 May 71, 21 May 04; EC 1 Aug 77)